 Once you are relaxed and comfortable, we will remove the decayed or infected tooth structure and gently clean the area before applying the filling material.
 The filling composite resin material will be applied and sculpted into place to create a comfortable and natural biting surface.

 The final step is to secure the material with a curing light, which will also seal the filling to prevent future infection.
-Composite resin material is known for its ability to create a tight seal, preventing bacteria from entering the filling area and threatening the integrity of the tooth.
+The composite resin material is known for its ability to create a tight seal, preventing bacteria from entering the filling area and threatening the integrity of the tooth.

 Dental Filling FAQs